yasminrei/yasminrei/README.md

 Hey👋, I'm Yasmin 🌎☄️💕®

-Software engineer with a plethora of ideas and an obsession with building
+I'm a software engineer with a plethora of ideas and an obsession with building

 - 🔭 I’m currently working on **a self-hosted Next.js app with a CMS for a local business**
 - 🌱 I’m currently evolving my knowledge on **the frameworks and development tools I already know, and digging into Computer Networking (which utilises knowledge of Devops & Cybersecurity)**